bezabu/bb-treasure-hunter/README.md

 - Check the responsiveness of the website on different screen sizes on different browsers

-  - Test: Open the website in each browser and resize the window slowly down to 300px and back up again, checking everything is displaying properly
+  - Test: Open the website in each browser and click inspect and resize the window slowly down to 300px and back up again, checking everything is displaying properly
     - Result: All elements display correctly in each size.

   - Test: Open the website in developer tools and simulate a phone screen in both portrait and landscape orientations.
 Check that the buttons do not obscure the player avatar.